 - Lilac Siamese cat behavior and temperament

-- Do lilac point Siamese cats have problems with their health?
+- Do they have problems with their health?

 - Finding and raising a lilac point Siamese kitten

 In this complete guide to the lilac pointed Siamese, we cover everything you need to know about one of the most unusual standard Siamese cat colors.
-Including their personality traits, health, and how to look after them.
 And if it leaves you convinced that a lilac Siamese cat is the perfect pet for you, then we’ll look at how to find kittens too!

 What is a Lilac Pointed Siamese?